 - With a donation of $3,000, a classroom at the Middle School will be named in honor of an individual or family.

-The Foundation maintains the Alberta Kelly, Rehnquist-Sardi, Ralph and Jean Kirchner, Barclay and Kennedy Brothers Memorial FFA scholarships.
+The Foundation maintains the Alberta Kelly, Ralph and Jean Kirchner, Barclay, Kennedy Brothers Memorial FFA scholarships, Roth, Lawton, Irey, and Soccer Club.
 Other scholarships are always encouraged.

 Run for the Schools